junxit/us-congress-bills-111/metadata.md

 - 2009-01-06 — Introduced in House
 - 2009-01-06 — Introduced in House
 - 2009-01-06 — Referred to the House Committee on Energy and Commerce.
+- 2009-01-14 — Referred to the Subcommittee on Health.
+- 2009-03-04 — Committee Consideration and Mark-up Session Held.
+- 2009-03-04 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-03-04 — Subcommittee on Health Discharged.
+- 2009-03-23 — Placed on the Union Calendar, Calendar No. 18.
+- 2009-03-23 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-48.
+- 2009-03-23 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+111-48.